williamgilpin/howto/osx_bugs.md

 ## Keynote can't save files or export them

-Take screenshots and do whatever you can to save your work.
+Take screenshots, and copy the open File in Finder in order to protect your work.
 If you try closing the file you will get the opportunity to duplicate before discard.
-Before you discard, try making a new document and copying all your slides into it.
+Before you discard, try making a new document and manually copying all your slides into it.

-All of you movie links will break for no reason.
-You need to manually re-import using Inspector, because right-clicking and choosing "replace" will only work for media that you've copied into Photos, which you haven't used since 2013.
-If replace keeps failing, try copying your slides manually into a new document.
+Links to movies may break in the duplicated file.
+You need to manually re-import using Inspector, because right-clicking and choosing "replace" will only work for media that you've copied into Photos.
+If "replace" keeps failing, try copying the slides manually into a new document.

 ## Deleted Evernote app still trying to use location services

 This is the same bug as described [here](https://discussions.apple.com/thread/4618820?start=0&tstart=0)

 I tried removing location services access for the app.
 However, the only known full solution is [this one](https://superuser.com/questions/429344/remove-application-from-location-services-in-security-privacy-on-mac-os-x-10-7)
-But Sierra would not let me CD into that folder
+But Sierra would not let me access that folder

 ## Volume suddenly jumps to the right